-Monitor: Vice President for External Relations
+Monitor: Vice President for University Advancement

 Gifts must address the needs of Eastern Illinois University and provide a cost benefit to the University while meeting the intent of the donor.
-The President or Vice President for External Relations, as the President's designee, shall have the final authority in determining gift acceptance.
+The President or Vice President for University Advancement, as the President's designee, shall have the final authority in determining gift acceptance.
 Board approval is required prior to acceptance of gifts in cases which involve a significant commitment of resources for the operation, maintenance or administration of the gift.

 Unrestricted gifts are those upon which the donor has not placed restrictions as to the method or purpose of expenditure and allows the University to use the gifts in the most appropriate manner.
 Unrestricted gifts do not include those made to specific departments/programs within the University and may be used for any purpose deemed appropriate for the institution.